Contact Kate Flom

-Kate has obtained millions in compensation for her clients, including a multi-million dollar settlement for a young man injured by a drunk driver, a seven figure settlement for the death of child caused by medical malpractice, millions for clients injured by a “natural” sleep aide, and many substantial six and seven figure settlements and verdicts for clients injured in a variety of ways, including: sexual abuse in a foster care setting; sexual abuse by clergy and other professionals; injury to a worker’s arm from a machine; Legionnaire’s disease; drunk driving; construction accidents; auto crashes; and dog bites.
+Kate started her career as an assistant public defender and after trying many cases, left government service to work in personal injury.
+She’s obtained millions in compensation for her clients, including a multi-million dollar settlement for a young man injured by a drunk driver, a seven figure settlement for the death of child caused by medical malpractice and many substantial settlements and verdicts for clients injured or killed including: death from Legionnaire’s disease, a worker’s crushed arm, sexual abuse in foster care, drunk driving injuries, construction injuries, auto crashes, sexual abuse by clergy and others, and dog attacks.

-A 40 year old man riding his motorcycle was cruising in the right lane when an out of state auto driver crossed two lanes of the highway to catch an exit ramp to another road.
+A 40-year-old man riding his motorcycle was cruising in the right lane when an out-of-state car driver crossed two lanes of the highway to catch an exit ramp to another road.
 Although there was no contact, the motorcyclist was forced onto the shoulder of the highway, and had to ‘lay down’ his bike to avoid crashing into a guard rail.
 The motorcyclist sustained severe injuries to his knee, ankle, arm and torso.
 Kate was able to obtain a partial settlement of the underlying policy, while preserving the excess claim, so her client would have some money to live on while he was disabled and undergoing several surgeries and rehabilitation.